-The objective of our credit risk management activities for Credit Services is to equalize risk exposure across members and counterparties to a zero level of expected losses.
+The objective of our credit risk management activities for Credit Services is to equalize risk exposure across members to a zero level of expected losses.
 We require each member to supply us with a security interest in eligible collateral that in the aggregate has estimated value in excess of the total Advances and Letters of Credit.
 Collateral is comprised mostly of single- and multi-family residential loans, commercial real estate loans, home equity loans, government guaranteed loans and bond securities.
 The combination of conservative collateral policies and risk-based credit underwriting activities sufficiently mitigates potential credit risk associated with Advances and Letters of Credit.
-As a result, at December 31, 2023, we did not expect any credit losses on Advances and, therefore, no allowance for credit losses on Advances was recorded.
+As a result, at December 31, 2024, we did not expect any credit losses on Advances and, therefore, no allowance for credit losses on Advances was recorded.
 "Quantitative and Qualitative Disclosures About Risk Management" in Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 5 of the Notes to Financial Statements provide more detail on our credit risk management of member 5 of the Notes to Financial Statements provide more detail on our credit risk management of member borrowings.
+Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 5 of the Notes to Financial Statements provide more detail on our credit risk management of member borrowings.